The Bankrate promise

 New Jersey car insurance laws

 New Jersey’s car insurance laws give drivers two options for coverage: a basic policy or a standard policy.
+Basic policies were designed by the state to ensure all drivers can afford some level of auto insurance at an affordable rate.
 Not only does a basic policy have lower limits, but it also restricts your ability to buy certain coverage types like uninsured and underinsured motorist coverage.
 You may not be able to buy comprehensive or collision coverage either, depending on the company you choose.

 Penalties for driving without insurance in New Jersey